wehkamp/front-end-guide/README.md

 <img alt="webpack Logo" src="https://cdn.rawgit.com/grab/front-end-guide/master/images/webpack-logo.svg" width="100" />

-This part will be kept short as setting up webpack can be a tedious process and might be a turn-off to developers who are already overwhelmed by the barrage of new things they have to learn for front end development.
-In a nutshell, [webpack](https://webpack.js.org/) is a module bundler that compiles a front end project and its dependencies into a final bundle to be served to users.
+This part will be kept short as setting up webpack can be a tedious process and might be a turn-off to developers who are already overwhelmed by the barrage of new things they have to learn for front-end development.
+In a nutshell, [webpack](https://webpack.js.org/) is a module bundler that compiles a front-end project and its dependencies into a final bundle to be served to users.
 Usually, projects will already have the webpack configuration set up and developers rarely have to change it.
 Having an understanding of webpack is still a good to have in the long run.
 It is due to webpack that features like hot reloading and CSS modules are made possible.

 We have found the [webpack walkthrough](https://survivejs.com/webpack/foreword/) by SurviveJS to be the best resource on learning webpack.
 It is a good complement to the official documentation and we recommend following the walkthrough first and referring to the documentation later when the need for further customization arises.